Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Problem Statement

 \section{Problem Statement}

-\subsection{Definition of the class of densities $\mathcal{P}(\alpha, L)$}
+\subsection{Definition of the class of densities {$\mathcal{P}(\alpha, L)$}}

 To ensure the existence of consistent tests for Problem \eqref{abstract_testing_pb}, structural assumptions need to be made on the class of densities we consider.
 Indeed, as shown in \cite{lecam1973convergence} and \cite{barron1989uniformly}, no consistent test can distinguish between an arbitrary $p_0$ and alternatives separated in $l_t$ norm if no further assumption is imposed on the set of alternatives.
-Throughout the paper, we place ourselves on a restricted subclass of the H\"older class of functions.
-Our class corresponds to the densities on \boundedcase{ the cubic domain $\Omega \subset \R^d$}\unboundedcase{ $\Omega = \R^d$ $(d \in \mathbb{N}^*)$}, with H\"older regularity and satisfying Assumption \eqref{simplifyingAssumption} defined below. \boundedcase{By convention, $\R^d$ is considered as a cubic domain of $\R^d$.}\\
+Throughout the paper, we place ourselves on a restricted subclass of the Hölder class of functions.
+Our class corresponds to the densities on \boundedcase{ the cubic domain $\Omega \subset \R^d$}\unboundedcase{ $\Omega = \R^d$ $(d \in \mathbb{N}^*)$}, with Hölder regularity and satisfying Assumption \eqref{simplifyingAssumption} defined below. \boundedcase{By convention, $\R^d$ is considered as a cubic domain of $\R^d$.}\\